Contact Us for a Free Consultation (213) 542-0979

 Extradition Warrants in California

-Basically what that is, they're trying to determine whether or not the person they're trying to move is the person that the jurisdiction that has the warrant is looking for.
+They're trying to determine whether or not the person they're trying to move is the person that the jurisdiction that has the warrant is looking for.
 So, of course, that person is entitled to an identity hearing.

 Retaining a California Criminal Lawyer

-If you've got an extradition case and you or a loved one is being moved into California and you need a lawyer, pick up the phone.
+If you've got an extradition case and you or a loved one is being moved into California and need a lawyer, pick up the phone.
 Make the call.
 I stand ready to help you with over 26 years of experience.

 Menu